apache/kylin/website/_docs/tutorial/cube_spark.md

    ![](/images/tutorial/2.0/Spark-Cubing-Tutorial/2_overwrite_partition.png)

-The sample cube has two memory hungry measures: a "COUNT DISTINCT" and a "TOPN(100)"; Their size estimation can be inaccurate when the source data is small: the estimized size is much larger than the real size, that causes much more RDD partitions be splitted, which slows down the build.
+The sample cube has two memory hungry measures: a "COUNT DISTINCT" and a "TOPN(100)"; Their size estimation can be inaccurate when the source data is small: the estimated size is much larger than the real size, that causes much more RDD partitions be splitted, which slows down the build.
 Here 100 is a more reasonable number for it.
 Click "Next" and "Save" to save the cube.

 ## Build Cube with Spark